This blog has been updated to reflect industry updates. Originally published December 2017.

 With the number of data breaches increasing every year, they are now a huge issue for organisations.
-46% of all UK businesses identified at least one cyber breach in the past 12 months and it’s been predicted that a quarter of the world’s population will have been affected by a data breach by 2020.
+46% of all UK businesses identified at least one cyber breach in the past 12 months and and the International Data Cooperation predicts that a quarter of the world’s population will have been affected by a data breach by 2020.
 It should be obvious that it’s a priority for companies to learn how to keep data secure.

 How are breached businesses affected?